 Building a culture of quality depends on reactive and proactive functions, processes, and workflows in the organization.
 However, the best approach to attain quality has always been debatable.
 In this post, we will look at the pros and cons of both reactive and proactive approach towards the quality issues to identify which one is better for quality management.

 Though most of the companies today are equipped with advanced quality management systems; still only some of them are striving with excellence while others are still struggling for effective management of their quality issues.
 The only difference is their approach – some of them are leaning ahead with proactive approach while others are still relying on the reactive one.

-Before any further arguments, let’s just understand both the approaches in depth.
+Before any further arguments, let’s just understand both the approaches in depth that will help businesses to attain quality.
 It will help you have a clear choice of approach you should take your business ahead with.

 The reactive approach manages the issues once they emerge or being encountered, without appropriate arrangements on how to, what to, when to, and whom to report.
 Possessing a reactive approach is not an adequate plan, preferably not a strategy.
 It resembles an issue that has happened as of now and you have no other alternative than to manage it.